jfc3/atehere/ReadMe.md

 Enhancements with most recent on top:

+* Added Phoenix, AZ to the drop down list and created necessary PHX JSON file.
 * Added Wisconsin to the drop down list and created necessary WI JSON file.
 * Added Alabama to the drop down list and created necessary AL JSON file.
 * Added Tennessee to the drop down list and created necessary TN JSON file.